uplink-systems/Terraform-Modules/documentation/README.md

 #### Files

-By default, each example the following files:
+By default, each example contains the following files:

 <pre>
 -> main.tf